Karlo Letica: International career

 Letica was a part of the Croatia U19 team that played in 2016 UEFA European Under-19 Championship.
-In August 2017, he was called to the Croatia U21 fot matches against Moldova and Austria.
+In August 2017, he was called to the Croatia U21 for matches against Moldova and Austria.
 He made his debut against Austria which ended in a 1–1 draw.

 In May 2018 he was named in the Croatia national team's preliminary 32-man squad for the 2018 World Cup in Russia, but did not make the final 23.

+In June 2025, Letica was again included in the senior national team squad for a UEFA Euro 2025 qualifier against Gibraltar.